CJGreig/QGIS-Documentation/docs/training_manual/create_vector_data/topo_editing.rst

 Topology editing is a powerful tool that allows you to create and modify objects quickly and easily, while ensuring that they remain topologically correct.

+Be sure to update your new buildings, lakes and impervious surfaces so that they match the basemap!
+Do NOT update the ELC_campus layer (too much work)!

 |WN|